Deptford Power Station: Deptford West

 The electricity output from Deptford West power station was as follows.

-Deptford West annual electricity output GWh.

 Deptford East (High Pressure)

 When the electricity industry was nationalised in 1948, power generation came under the auspices of the British Electricity Authority.
 Deptford East HP opened in 1953 with three 52.5 MW turbine-generators, a range of coal-fired boilers (2 × 225,000 lb/hr (28.3 kg/s) and 5 × 250,000 lb/hr (31.5 kg/s); delivering at 950 psi and 925 °F (496 °C)) and a single chimney.
 The original plan had been to demolish the LP station to make way for an extension of the HP station, doubling its size.
 This was never realised because the rapid rate of rise of electricity demand needed much larger power plants than could be accommodated at Deptford.
 The HP station closed in 1983 under the auspices of the CEGB.

 The electricity output from Deptford East power station was as follows.

-Deptford East annual electricity output GWh.